You are probably reading this because you have considered bringing a baby to Disney World.

 - You don’t have to lug it to the airport.
 Driving?
 You don’t have to take up precious cargo space with a vacation-long-supply of baby essentials.

 - It probably costs less to ship from an online store than to pay your airline for another suitcase.
 Amazon Prime member?
 Even better.
 Free shipping!
-Please Note: Disney said in November, 2016 that they could start charging a $5 fee per box received.
-In some forums, it is suggested that this might be waved at hotels with convention centers.
-It is unclear whether this policy is being implemented.
+Please Note: Disney has stated they will charge a $5 fee per box received.
+It is our experience that this is not charged unless the packages are delivered to your room.

 Flying?
 You can use Disney’s Magical Express and your checked luggage will go straight to your room